 No person shall discharge or hurl any shot, bullet or other missile of any kind from any pistol, gun, air gun or slingshot, except for the protection of life or property.

 No person shall, without permit by the Mayor, fire or discharge any firearm of any description, provided that the provisions of this section shall not apply to members of the Police Department or to any regular military organization while in the discharge of their duty.

-No person shall appear on any street or public place in a state of nudity or in a dress not belonging to his or her sex or in any indecent or lewd dress, or cause any indecent or lewd exposure whatever, or be guilty of any lewdness or indecent act or behavior; or exhibit, sell or offer to sell or publish any obscene performance, picture, book or writing.
+No person shall appear on any street or public place in a state of nudity or cause any indecent or lewd exposure whatever, or be guilty of any lewdness or indecent act or behavior, or exhibit, sell or offer to sell or publish any obscene performance, picture, book or writing.